PowerNukkit/Java2Nukkit-World-Converter/README.md

 gradlew.bat build
 ```

 The JAR file will be inside the `build/libs` folder.
-Use the one which ends with `-all`
+Use the one which ends with `-cli`

 ## I have a question or I want to talk about the tool
 Open an issue, it will be flagged as question or dialog and I it will be replied soon.